meantaraa/to-do-list/README.md

 # Features

-- Add, edit, and delete tasks
+- Add and delete tasks
-- Add and manage subtasks
-- Filter tasks by priority and completion status
+- Filter tasks by priority status
 - Search tasks by text
 - Drag-and-drop to reorder tasks